MatthewHaas/reneth_gbs/README.md

 ## run_fastqc.sh
 Shell script to run the program fastQC to check the quality of GBS sequences.

+## run_plink.sh
+Shell script to run PLINK to convert VCF SNP data into PLINK format and generate eigenvalue/eigenvector files to make PCA

 ## scythe_mpileup.sh
 Shell script to run the SNP calling portion of GBS pipeline.
 Uses samtools mpileup and bcftools call functions.